wojciech-kulik/FlashSpace/README.md

 the app supports PiP and **hides in a screen corner** all windows except the PiP window.

-If the PiP window is not visible, the standard behavior is applied and no hiding is performed.
+If the PiP window is not visible, the standard behavior is applied.

 Supported browsers: Safari, Zen Browser, Chrome, Firefox, Brave, Vivaldi, Arc, Opera.